danielvanc/danielvanc/README.md

 Hey!
-I'm Daniel Van Cuylenburg, a 44yr old, Senior Front-end Engineer at [Vyne](https://payvyne.com), who works remotely from the Isle of Wight, U.K.
+I'm Daniel Van Cuylenburg, a Senior Front-end Engineer at [Vyne](https://payvyne.com), living on the Isle of Wight, U.K.

 ## About me
 I'm a self taught, digital creative and life long learner.
 From being in the industry since 2000, I've gained valuable experience in U.I design, front-end development and project management.
 My particular focus and specialism is in web site and web app engineering.
 I love to be involved in creating interesting projects that solve real world problems, and building beautiful, user centered, experiences.
 To learn more, please visit [my personal site](https://www.danielvanc.com).